The Ultimate Barry Manilow Song List

 An inspirational ballad about a struggling musician who never gives up and finally breaks through to the big time, “I Made It Through the Rain” was penned by Gerard Kenny and Drey Sheppard and reached No. 10 on the Billboard Charts and No. 4 on the Adult Contemporary Chart.
 The song appears on Barry Manilow’s 1980 album, Barry, which peaked at No. 15 on the Billboard Charts.

-Nothing beats the experience of enjoying Barry Manilow’s greatest hits live on stage at the International Theater in Westgate Las Vegas Resort & Casino!
-For more information about the legendary entertainer’s triumphant return to Las Vegas, Barry Manilow Las Vegas – The Hits Come Home!, visit www.westgateresorts.com/manilow.
+Whether you've booked your hotel in Las Vegas and you're hitting Sin City solo style, or on the hunt for Las Vegas attractions for couples, nothing beats the experience of enjoying Barry Manilow’s greatest hits live on stage at the International Theater in Westgate Las Vegas Resort & Casino!
+For more information about some of our unbeatable Las Vegas vacation deals, and the legendary entertainer’s triumphant return to Las Vegas, Barry Manilow Las Vegas – The Hits Come Home!, visit www.westgateresorts.com/manilow.